boomernag/activity-challenges/README.md

         - Same hover effect on red button and on the green button but with a tooltip above saying "Complete challenge".
         - If user clicks the red button the card will go back to the previous state of not being activated.
             - Also a flash message will occur on top of screen with text "Challenge Completed"

 - At the bottom of page user finds a footer with copyright text located to the left.

 ![Landing Page](/static/img/screenshots_mobile/landing_page(screenshot).png)

 #### Home

-- This page looks and functions the same as landing page (challenges) but page title is "Active Challenges".
+- This page looks and functions the same as landing page (**challenges**) but page title is "Active Challenges".
     - Difference between the two is that home only displays and does search on activated challenges.
-        - If user clicks red button on a challenge to complete challenge user will be redirected to landing pages (challenges).
+        - If user clicks red button on a challenge to complete challenge user will be redirected to landing page (**Challenges**).
             - Also flash message will occur on top of page with the message of completing a challenge.

 ![Home](/static/img/screenshots_mobile/home(screenshot).png)